xemul/cylang/README.md

 start and end respectively.
 Other tokens typically need at least one more list token.

 `(:` generates a new list.
-It evaluates 3 more number tokens and results in a new  list with numbers starting from the 1st number ending below the 3rd one with the 2nd number being an incremental step (works only for positive values).
+It continuously evaluates the next token until it results in an empty value, and results in a list of generated values.

 `(|` maps a list.
 It evaluates next list token and grabs one more token, then for each element from the 1st one evaluates the grabbed 2nd token (to refer to the